Krucek05/IVS-Calculator/README.md

 ## ⚙️ Installation

+You can find the [installation package here](https://github.com/Krucek05/IVS-Calculator/releases).

-Clone the repository and install dependencies:
+or clone the repository and install dependencies:

 ```bash
 git clone https://github.com/your-username/ivs-calculator.git